wenleicao/wenleicao.github.io/_posts/2020-01-01-Use_Recursive_CTE_Solve_Real_Life_Issue.md

 <img src="/images/blog32/test_drive.PNG">

 As you can see, at the first level (0), the function captured view and age calculation function.
 Next level, it captures 3 tables.
+It works as expected.

+Thank you for following along.

+I wish you feels this helpful.
+You can download the scripts <a href="Files/recursive_CTE_script.zip">here</a>.

+Happy New Year!

+Wenlei